BrianInGermany/Xzerpt/README.md

 IdeaStackr uses idea clustering and source management to bring structure to your research data and keep track of what ideas you found where.

-Record your ideas in an web interface and then generate idea cards you can cluster into stacks on your desk.
+Record your ideas in an web interface and then create printable idea cards you can cluster into stacks on your desk.

+IdeaStackr is hosted at [thejunkyard.cc/IdeaStackr](https://thejunkyard.cc/IdeaStackr).
 ## Usage

-IdeaStackr is hosted at [thejunkyard.cc/IdeaStackr](https://thejunkyard.cc/IdeaStackr).
-## Steps:

 ### 1. Data collection